CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Synchronous Resumption

 \subsection{Extension to the Basic CQS}

-In Section~\ref{sec:basic}, we presented a simple mutex algorithm on top of CQS.
+In Section~\ref{sec:basic}, we presented a mutex algorithm on top of CQS.
 We copy it in Listing~\ref{lst:mutex:basic:copy} for convenience.

-While this mutex algorithm is simple, extending it to allow a \texttt{tryLock()} operation is not obvious, as such an operation should attempt to acquire the lock and return \texttt{true} or \texttt{false} depending on whether it succeeded.
-Intuitively, this operation should attempt to change the logical state from ``unlocked'' to ``locked'' by performing \texttt{CAS(\&state, 1, 0)} and never manipulate the CQS.
+While this mutex algorithm is simple, extending it to allow a \texttt{tryLock()} operation is not obvious.
+Specifically, \texttt{tryLock()} should attempt to acquire the lock and return \texttt{true} or \texttt{false} depending on whether it succeeded, attempting to change the logical state from ``unlocked'' to ``locked'' and never manipulating CQS.
 However, the \texttt{unlock()} implementation in Listing~\ref{lst:mutex:basic:copy} relies on leaving a right to acquire the lock (a ``permit'') as metadata in a CQS cell.
-A naive implementation of \texttt{tryLock()} would not observe that the permit is in the lock, resulting in an incorrect execution.
+A naive implementation of \texttt{tryLock()}, which tries to atomically update \texttt{state} from \texttt{1} (``unlocked'') to \texttt{0} (``locked''), would not observe that the permit in CQS, resulting in an incorrect execution.

 To illustrate, consider the execution in Figure~\ref{fig:incorrect_try_lock}.
 First, a new mutex is created, and \texttt{lock()} is invoked.
 Then, two parallel threads start.
 The thread on the right also invokes \texttt{lock()}, decrementing \texttt{state} first.
 Since the mutex is already acquired, it then invokes \texttt{cqs.suspend()}.
 However, the execution switches to the thread on the left between the \texttt{state} decrement and the \texttt{suspend()} invocation.
-Then, the \texttt{unlock()} invocation changes \texttt{state} from $-1$ to $0$ and invokes \texttt{cqs.resume(..)}.
+Then, the \texttt{unlock()} invocation changes \texttt{state} from \texttt{-1} to \texttt{0} and invokes \texttt{cqs.resume(..)}.
 Since the conjugate \texttt{suspend()} has not been invoked yet, it puts \texttt{Unit} in the first cell and completes.
-Thus, the mutex is actually in the ``unlocked'' state, but the permit to acquire this mutex is stored not in the \texttt{state} field but in the first cell of the CQS.
-Therefore, the invocation of \texttt{tryLock()} fails since \texttt{state} equals $0$, while \texttt{lock()} succeeds {---} it goes to the first cell and completes immediately.
+Thus, the mutex is actually in the ``unlocked'' state, while the permit to acquire this mutex is stored not in the \texttt{state} field but in the first cell of the CQS.
+Therefore, the following invocation of \texttt{tryLock()} fails since \texttt{state} equals \texttt{0}, while the \texttt{lock()} call succeeds {---} it goes to the first cell and completes immediately.

 \paragraph{\texttt{ASYNC} and \texttt{SYNC} Resumption Modes.} The problem stems from the \texttt{unlock()} behaviour when it intends to pass the lock to a parallel \texttt{lock()} request {---} another \texttt{lock()} operation that happens after this \texttt{unlock()} may illegally acquire the lock from the CQS cell due to a race.